 Bike Event Information – ACFT Alternate Events Standards:

-The NCOIC should attempt to start the 15,000 meter bike test within 10 minutes or as soon as possible following the sprint drag carry test.
+The NCOIC should attempt to start the 12,000 meter bike test within 10 minutes or as soon as possible.

 - The OIC or NCOIC is responsible to inspect and validate the stationary bike.